 A murder charge is perhaps the most serious charge in the Criminal Code of Canada, carrying a possible sentence of life imprisonment.
 The law surrounding homicides can also be the most complicated and nuanced area of criminal law.
-The subtle and slightest differences in the evidence and facts surrounding murder cases could mean the difference between guilty and not guilty, or the difference between a 12-year sentence and life sentence.
-A criminal lawyer in Toronto that handles murder charges will be able to explain the subtleties in the law around murder and manslaughter and evidence the Crown needs to prove a culpable homicide beyond a reasonable doubt.
+The subtle and slightest differences in the evidence and facts surrounding murder cases could mean the difference between guilty and not guilty or the difference between a 12-year sentence and a life sentence.
+A criminal lawyer in Toronto that handles murder charges will be able to explain the subtleties in the law around murder and manslaughter and the evidence the Crown needs to prove a culpable homicide beyond a reasonable doubt.

-WHAT is a HOMICIDE?
+WHAT IS A HOMICIDE?

 A homicide is when one person intentionally causes the death of another, either directly or indirectly.
-It becomes a murder or manslaughter if the act that caused the death was an unlawful action either by criminal negligence or through violence.
-A culpable homicide, where the person commits a criminal act, can be first-degree murder, second-degree murder and manslaughter.
+It becomes murder or manslaughter if the act that caused the death was an unlawful action either by criminal negligence or through violence.
+A culpable homicide, where the person commits a criminal act, can be first-degree murder, second-degree murder, and manslaughter.

 WHAT’S THE DIFFERENCE BETWEEN FIRST AND SECOND DEGREE MURDER?

-The differences between first degree and second degree murder can be found in the classification of homicide charges in Canada is outlined in section 231 of the criminal code.
-It very simply states that all murder in Canada is either first degree murder or second degree murder.
-That the killing is considered first degree murder when it is planned and deliberate, and that all murder is second degree murder.
+The differences between first-degree and second-degree murder can be found in the classification of homicide charges in Canada is outlined in section 231 of the criminal code.
+It very simply states that all murder in Canada is either first-degree murder or second-degree murder.
+That the killing is considered first-degree murder when it is planned and deliberate and that all murder is second-degree murder.

 Second-degree murder includes all intentional homicides that do not fall under the specific categories of first-degree murder.
-This means the murder occurs when its an intentional killing but was not planned and did not happen during another serious offence, such as a sexual assault or a hostage taking.
+This means the murder occurs when it’s an intentional killing but was not planned and did not happen during another serious offence, such as a sexual assault or a hostage-taking.
 As set out in the criminal code, a conviction for second-degree murder also carries an automatic life sentence, with a minimum jail sentence of 10 years or more before the offender is eligible for parole.
 Their parole eligibility will depend on the aggravating features of the case.

 There are several complete and partial defences to culpable murder.
-Self-defence is a common defence to murder, that if believed is an absolute defence.
+Self-defence is a common defence to murder, that if believed, is an absolute defence.
 Other partial defences include intoxication and the defence of provocation.
-Which if believed could result in a murder charge being reduced to manslaughter.
+Which, if believed, could result in a murder charge being reduced to manslaughter.